 In the first half of the Twentieth Century, capital punishment replaced extrajudicial lynchings as a state-sanctioned tool of racial oppression.
 Despite decades of efforts to reform the American death penalty, it remains firmly rooted in that past.
 Research shows that defendants convicted of killing white victims still face odds of being sentenced to death that are three times greater than for those convicted of killing a person of color.
 The odds of receiving a death sentence increase even more for defendants of color who kill white victims.

 These disparities are inherently linked to our nation’s long history of racial oppression: Jim Crow laws that excluded African Americans from jury service and other civic rights; Black Codes that provided different punishments depending on the race of the perpetrator or victim; and the institution of slavery itself, which permitted white owners to do with their human property as they saw fit.
-[Read more about racial bias and the death penalty.]
+[Read CDPL’S comprehensive project, Racist Roots: Origins of North Carolina’s Death Penalty.]

 In light of these facts, CDPL has created a racial equity mission statement to guide its work.